Sharna Burgess: Personal life

 After her performance in the World Championships semi-finals, Burgess discovered she had a small tear in her knee ligament.
 Rather than take immediate action, she insisted on finishing the competition.
-She needed knee ligament reconstruction surgery because she ripped two ligaments in half and lost all the meniscus in one knee.

 She dated choreographer and dancer Paul Kirkland from 2010 to 2015.

-She is currently dating Brian Austin Green.
+On September 22, 2023, Burgess announced via Instagram that she and actor Brian Austin Green were engaged.
 They met in 2020 after being set up by mutual friends.
-In February 2022, they announced they are expecting their first child together.
-Their son was born on 28 June 2022.
+In February 2022, they announced they were expecting their first child together.
+Their son was born on June 28, 2022.

-On 6 October 2022, Burgess announced that she became a United States citizen.
+On 6 October 2022, Burgess announced that she had become a United States citizen.